Close Alert Banner

 Swimmer 1

-Beginners become comfortable jumping into the water with and without PFD's, open their eyes and exhale underwater.
-They will work on floats, glides and kicking on front and back.
-Fitness swim 5-7m.
+Beginners become comfortable jumping into the water with and without a personal flotation device.
+They open their eyes, exhale, and hold their breath underwater.
+They work on floats, glides, and kicking on front and back.

 Swimmer 2